ismailgunayy/sharecode/README.md

 # ShareCode

-A collaborative tool that allows developers to share their code in real-time.
+A collaborative tool for developers to share code in real time

 > ## **[🚀 Try it live now ](https://sharecode.up.railway.app)**